-Having a backup or export copy of your database tables is a great measure to protect the database tables of your Joomla website in a case that your website gets hacked.
+Having a backup copy of your Joomla database tables is a great measure to protect your Joomla website in case anything happens.

 Databases are used for storing information.
-Your Joomla database contains all of your published, unpublished and drafted articles, all of your website configuration settings, etc.
+Your Joomla database tables contain all of your published, unpublished, drafted articles, all of your website configuration settings, etc.

-This JovialGuide will show you how to easily export/backup and restore all of your database tables.
+This JovialGuide will show you how to easily export/backup and restore all of your Joomla database tables.